-A new report released today shows that LGBT workers of color are among the most disadvantaged in the country, facing high rates of unemployment and poverty due to workplace discrimination, unequal job benefits and taxation, and unsafe and under-resourced U.S. schools.
+A new report released today shows that LGBTQ workers of color are among the most disadvantaged in the country, facing high rates of unemployment and poverty due to workplace discrimination, unequal job benefits and taxation, and unsafe and under-resourced U.S. schools.

 The report is co-authored by the Movement Advancement Project (MAP), the Center for American Progress (CAP) and its FIRE Initiative, Freedom to Work, the Human Rights Campaign (HRC), and the National Black Justice Coalition (NBJC), in partnership with ColorofChange, the Leadership Conference Education Fund, League of United Latin American Citizens (LULAC), Mexican American Legal Defense and Educational Fund (MALDEF), the National Action Network, the National Queer Asian Pacific Islander Alliance (NQAPIA), Out and Equal Workplace Advocates, and SEIU.

 - Educational Barriers: LGBTQ youth of color are among those most at risk of dropping through the cracks of the U.S. educational system due to unsafe and under-resourced schools, a lack of support for LGBTQ students, and a “school-to-prison” pipeline that results in significant numbers of LGBTQ students of color entering the juvenile justice and correctional systems.

 - Hiring Bias and On-the-Job Discrimination: Barriers such as unwarranted background checks, inadequate or non-existent non-discrimination protection for LGBTQ workers, and the lack of mentorships and on-the-job support make it difficult for many LGBTQ workers of color to find good and steady jobs that provide them with the economic security they need to support themselves and their families.